Skip to main content

 Note: Both screenshots have a red circle annotation at the same coordinate to help you identify if the UI has shifted.

 The note about red circles is only included if coordinate annotations are present.
-When no custom prompt is set, the system uses its default cache detection logic which considers UI layout, structure, agent thoughts, and parameterization context.
+When no custom prompt is set, the system uses its default cache detection logic, which considers workflow context, the recorded step/action, the agent’s last thought, parameter-level differences, and coordinate-shift hints when available.

 Backward Compatibility